This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 I love the diversity of Port Manech’s landscapes.
 As you walk along the coast, you go from a stunning white sandy beach to a beautiful rocky creek.
 You may feel like you’re the only one in the world as the small houses or ports disappear.
 With turquoise water, the place is even nicknamed Tahiti!

 This ship graveyard won’t seduce everybody.
-It looks sad but still is an interesting sight.
+It looks sad, but it is still an interesting sight.
 And photographers can feel inspired there.
 I certainly did.

-Fishermen were using this spot on the Blavet river to store their boats during the winter season.
-And that’s where they also hid their ships when they had to go to fight in WWII so that the Germans wouldn’t take them.
-Some never came back, and that’s how the shipwreck graveyard started.
+Fishermen were using this spot on the Blavet River to store their boats during the winter season.
+And that’s where they also hid their ships when they had to go to fight in WWII, so that the Germans wouldn’t take them.
+I read that some never came back, and that’s how the shipwreck graveyard started.

 Etel Estuary is worth a visit.
 And my favourite place there is the small islet of Saint Cado.
 The cottage alone on its rock in the middle of the river is one of the famous images of the region.